linode/docs/docs/guides/databases/general/how-to-install-and-use-replibyte/index.md

         dir: /home/username/replibyte/data
     ```

-## How to Use Replibyte to Create and Restore a Anonymous Database Dump
+## How to Use Replibyte to Create and Restore an Anonymous Database Dump

 To create a database dump, the `conf.yaml` file must already exist.
 The `source` and `datastore` components of the file must be fully defined.
 Additionally, the local storage directory or cloud computing location must already exist.
 The destination database must be of the same type as the source database.
 For instance, if Replibyte extracted and transformed data from a MySQL database, the destination database must also be a MySQL/MariaDB database.